YJ-0000/Dynamic_Mode_in_the_Brain_fMRI/README.md

 The following HCP S1200 data are required for running the analyses in this repository:

 - **Resting-state fMRI**
-  - ICA-FIX denoised resting-state fMRI data
+  - ICA-FIX denoised resting-state fMRI data (REST1 & REST2)
-  - Minimally preprocessed resting-state fMRI data
+  - Minimally preprocessed resting-state fMRI data (REST1 & REST2)

+> [!NOTE]
+> For reproducibility, it may be helpful to know exactly which datasets were used in our analyses:
+>   - Resting-state fMRI 1 FIX-Denoised (Extended)
+>   - Resting-state fMRI 2 FIX-Denoised (Extended)
+>   - Resting-state fMRI 1 Minimally Preprocessed
+>   - Resting-state fMRI 2 Minimally Preprocessed
+>   *The Compact version of the FIX-Denoised dataset should also work, since only files included in the Compact release were used.
+However, the folder structure may differ, so minor modifications to the scripts might be required.*

 - **Task-state fMRI**
   - Minimally preprocessed task fMRI data (7 tasks: WM, EMOTION, MOTOR, LANGUAGE, GAMBLING, SOCIAL, RELATIONAL)